 The usual route is Edinburgh to Plymouth, but once a day they run an extra long one.
 Just one way though – there’s no Penzance to Aberdeen train.

-This route takes it down the Rhine, the biggest river in west Germany, and through the most densely populated patch of the country around Cologne and Dusseldorf known as the Ruhr.
+This route took it down the Rhine, the biggest river in west Germany, and through the most densely populated patch of the country around Cologne and Dusseldorf known as the Ruhr.
 Germany’s second and third longest trains also have quite similar routes – they start and end in remote corners of the country, but all three have the Rhine-Ruhr metropolitan area in the middle.

 France’s longest train exists for a very good reason.
 Most of France’s high-speed lines radiate out from Paris, and it’s very hard to get around the country without going to the capital.
-Usually to get from Marseille on the Mediterranean to Nantes near the Atlantic, you’d need to take a TGV to Paris Gare de Lyon station, then get the Métro across the city to Gare Montparnasse.
+Usually, to get from Marseille on the Mediterranean to Nantes near the Atlantic, you’d need to take a TGV to Paris Gare de Lyon station, then get the Métro across the city to Gare Montparnasse.

 Spain’s longest train is very different.
 This is the Trenhotel sleeper service from Barcelona to Vigo, and it’s pretty fancy.
 This is a train for tourists and business travellers, with some quite luxurious sleeping cabins.
 But it is a regularly scheduled train run by the state operator Renfe, not a luxury charter, and it does appear in the timetables.

-Being dry, hot and quite mountainous in its middle, most of Spain’s cities are on its coast (Madrid is the one major exception) and as a result the train passes through relatively few urban areas.
-(Zaragoza, Spain’s 5th largest city, is on the route, but after that the next biggest city is Burgos, its 35th largest,)
+Being dry, hot and quite mountainous in its middle, most of Spain’s cities are on its coast (Madrid is the one major exception) and as a result, the train passes through relatively few urban areas.
+(Zaragoza, Spain’s fifth largest city, is on the route, but after that the next biggest city is Burgos, its 35th largest,)

 Finally, there’s Italy.
 This is another sleeper train, from Milan in the north to Syracuse on the island of Sicily.
 It goes via Rome and travels along the west coast of… wait, it’s a train to the island of Sicily?
 How, when there’s no bridge?